flamewave000/dragonflagon-arch/README.md

 I hate big walls of text, so I've done my best to provide some animated previews of what each feature does.
 I hope you enjoy what this module brings to your FoundryVTT experience!

+## Contributions
+- This module was Commissioned by Anathema.

 ---

 **[![Become a patron](.assets/patreon-image.png)](https://www.patreon.com/bePatron?u=46113583) If you want to support me or just help me buy doggy treats!
 Also, you can keep up to date on what I'm working on with regular posts!
 I will be announcing any new modules or pre-releases there for anyone wanting to help me test things out!**